NO Aurigae

 NO Aurigae is a pulsating variable star in the constellation Auriga.
 It is an unusually-luminous asymptotic giant branch star about 3,500 light years away.
+It is a 6th magnitude star faintly visible to the naked eye under very good observing conditions.

 Variability

+In 1969, Olin Jeuck Eggen announced that the star, then called HR 1939, is a variable star.
+It was given its variable star designation in 1972.

 NO Aurigae is listed in the General Catalogue of Variable Stars as a slow irregular variable, indicating that no regularity could be found in the brightness variations.
 Other studies have suggested possible periods of 102.1, 173, and 226 days, and would classify it as a semiregular variable star.
 The maximum visual magnitude range is 6.05–6.50.